wovo/ubuntu-toolchains/readme.md

 In the left pane, you see the examples as individual projects.
 Double-click on a project to select it.
 Click Build => Run to run the project.
-When asked, select 'Execute', not 'Build and Execute', and select 'Remember my answer'.
+When asked, select 'Build and Execute', and select 'Remember my answer'.
 When asked to select a compiler, just select one, it doesn't matter which, because the makefile (not CodeLite) will determine which toolchain is used.